-Cost Plus Outsourcing Model
+Cost Plus Outsourcing Model:

 The estimation of how much to spend on labor is now known, so after that, it becomes easy to examine overhead costs.
 If you do this, it would allow building a reliable partnership with the outsourcing vendor.
-This is because, in that, everyone has the similar goal and i.e., to recruit the finest people to allow the development of your business and the benefits of both the parties from the continued collaboration.
+This is because, in that, everyone has a similar goal and i.e., to recruit the finest people to allow the development of your business and the benefits of both the parties from the continued collaboration.

 When you go for this outsourcing model, you are capable to take part in the process of interviewing and recruiting your remote team.
 The remote development team recruited with the help of this model allows you to get a good prospect of communicating with your prevailing personnel, in an effective manner.
 It will start showing the benefits of continuous and long-term projects.
 Irrespective of the kind of project you need to outsource, this outsourcing pricing model offers cost-effective benefits to you as well as transparency to each and every person involved in the process.

-Performance Based Pricing Model:
+Performance-Based Pricing Model:

 In this outsourcing pricing model, you will need to pay your outsourcing service provider based on their performance.
 Once you are satisfied with the results of the service provided, you need to reward your vendor, in form of incentives.
 But if in case you observe that the services offered are unsatisfactory, the vendor needs to pay a penalty.
 Whenever you go for this outsourcing pricing model, you are assured of the work quality, because your vendor will attempt their best to get incentives based on their performance level.